DioxusLabs/docsite/docs-src/0.6/src/guide/state.md

 ## State

 So far, our components have no internal state.
-However, for our `DogView`, we want to change the currently displayed dog photo whenever the user clicks *skip* or *save*.
+For our `DogView`, we want to change the currently displayed dog photo whenever the user clicks *skip* or *save*.

-Dioxus makes it possible for bare Rust functions to store and load state - without the use of an extra struct - using the `use_hook` function.
+To store state in components, Dioxus provides the `use_hook` function.
+This makes it possible for bare Rust functions to store and load state without the use of an extra struct.

 When called in a component, the `use_hook` function will return a `.clone()` of the originally stored value: